What is Wordle, how to play and why is everyone on Twitter talking about it?

-Wordle: What is Wordle, how to play, what are the rules, what do the yellow, green and grey squares mean and why is everyone tweeting about it?
+Wordle: What is answer for Worlde 232, What is Wordle, how to play, what are the rules, what do the yellow, green and grey squares mean and why is everyone tweeting about it?

 WORDLE has taken Twitter by storm – but what is it and why is it so popular?